dhananjayarao95/Fitnessproj/README.md

-# MyGym Fitness website
+# MyFitness website
-This website contains frontend for Mygym website, and technologies used are
+This website contains frontend for MyFitness website, and technologies used are
 * HTML

 * CSS